 1) Not understanding what sleep training is

-Sleep training is not about bedtime routines and lavender massages.
-However, it is about your kiddo learning how to go from being awake to being asleep all on their own.
-Meaning, being able to fall asleep without the help of a caregiver, a car, a swing, or a pacifier.
-In that way, nearly all sleep training methods are similar.
-As parents, you want to develop a plan where you can put your child down awake, and find a way that you feel most comfortable dealing with the inevitable protest crying that will initially occur (like doing timed checks, for example).
-Then most importantly, making the commitment from that bedtime and on, that you will not assist your child to fall asleep.
+As parents, you want three important things squared away before commencing sleep training.
+First, a solid plan (that addresses night and nap time sleep) where you can put your child down awake.
+Second, choosing the way to put baby down that you feel most comfortable when dealing with the inevitable protest crying that will initially occur.
+(Ie. timed checks) Then third, and most importantly, making the commitment from that first bedtime and on that you will not assist your child to fall asleep.
 After several days, babies and toddlers will learn to fall asleep unassisted, and sleep training will be complete.
-The whole goal is getting baby to sleep longer by teaching them how to put themselves to sleep.
+The whole goal in getting baby to sleep longer is through teaching them to put themselves to sleep.

 3) Keeping the pacifier

-The truth is, whatever your child relies on to fall asleep at the onset of bedtime or nap time will be the same thing they’ll want to have to fall back to sleep with throughout the night.
-Even older babies who can easily re-insert the pacifier in their mouths often experience significant nighttime wake ups just looking for their pacifier.
+The truth is, whatever your child relies on to fall asleep at the onset of bedtime, or nap time, will be the same thing they’ll want to have to fall back to sleep with throughout the night.
+Even older babies who can re-insert a pacifier in their mouths often experience significant nighttime wake ups just looking for their pacifier.

 Babies do not need much to sleep well.
 Studies have found that loud white noise helps humans fall into deeper levels of sleep faster, and stay there longer.
 Darkness helps the body produce a constant level of melatonin to further aid in easily falling asleep.
-A safe crib is a no brainer – never allowing your child access to an unsafe crib is very important, especially as they will be in it all night on their own.
-And finally, a video monitor helps parents know when their babies are actually asleep and awake, which provides peace of mind in knowing their babies are safe.
+A safe crib is a no brainer.
+Never allow your child to sleep in an unsafe crib as they will be in it all night on their own.
+And finally, a video monitor (mounted on the wall, or a piece of furniture other than the crib) helps parents know when their babies are actually asleep and awake.
+This provides immense peace of mind knowing their babies are safe.

 5) Starting sleep training without having a plan in place

-Obviously, reading many books and working with a sleep training professional can take a lot of the guesswork out of how to deal with all of these different aspects of sleep training, however, not having a plan is a recipe for disaster.
+Obviously, reading many books, and working with a sleep training professional can take a lot of the guesswork out of how to deal with all of these different aspects of sleep training.
+However, not having a plan is a recipe for disaster.
 Sleep training requires time, consistency, and patience.
-Without a solid plan in place, it can make it difficult to stay consistent over the several days or weeks it may take to properly sleep train a child.
+Without a failproof plan in place, it can make it difficult to stay consistent over the several days or weeks it may take to properly sleep train a child.

 6) Not sticking with it